-The basic patties are made with Hungarian Grey Cattle chuck, while the pricier ones use Angus.
-My favorite was the simple “classic street food” cheeseburger, where the three main ingredients, bun, patty, and cheddar sauce, could properly represent themselves.
-Following the international trend toward luxury burgers, Tuning offers a foie gras garnished "Rockefeller" version too, but for €17 I would've liked to see more than two tiny pieces of grilled goose liver.
+Following the international trend toward luxury burgers, Tuning also offers a foie gras-laced "Rockefeller" version, but for €17 I would've liked to see more than two tiny pieces of grilled goose liver.
 A vegetarian goat cheese burger, and a range of Hungarian craft beers are also available.

 With most burgers priced at €10-15, Tuning is among the most expensive burger places in Budapest (all orders include a side of fries, coleslaw, and red onion jam).
 These price points and a high ranking on TripAdvisor means that they mainly cater to tourists.